Madelene/100-days-of-code/log.md

 ### Day 92: April 3, 2018 Tuesday

 ** Today's Progress**:
 - Met with Orlando and Julie.
-He explained "How We Write Software"
+He explained "How We Build Software"
 - Read more Deep Work
 - Had a Starbucks walk-and-talk with Randall and Kiki
 - Had a parking lot walk-and-talk with Ashley and Jack